OSINT

 Virus Scanner

-Here we will be installing the ClamAV, it is an open-source antivirus which is used for scanning the malware and malicious files.
-The GUI of the ClamAV is call as the ClamTK and to fetch the latest malware detection updates, we need to enable the freshclam.
+In this section, we will install ClamAV, an open-source antivirus that scans for malware and malicious files.
+The GUI of ClamAV is called ClamTK, and to fetch the latest malware detection updates, we must enable freshclam.

 Metadata removal